Call Button

 The pain is extreme and is commonly described as a sharp, burning or piercing feeling on one side of the head.
 Pain is frequently experienced around the eye or temple and generally impacts the same side of the head during each episode.

-Associated symptoms can include the following:
+Associated symptoms of cluster headaches can include the following:

-• Severe pain on one-side pain of the head
+• Severe pain on one side of the head

 • Severe pain around one eye, that can refer further around the face or neck